MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/module/modifying-the-psmodulepath-installation-path.md

 - To add a persistent variable to the registry, create a new user environment variable called `PSModulePath` using the Environment Variables Editor in the **System Properties** dialog box.

-- To add a persistent variable by using a script, use the .Net method [SetEnvironmentVariable](/dotnet/api/system.environment.setenvironmentvariable) on the [System.Environment](/dotnet/api/system.environment) class.
+- To add a persistent variable using a script, use the .NET method [SetEnvironmentVariable](/dotnet/api/system.environment.setenvironmentvariable) on the [System.Environment](/dotnet/api/system.environment) class.
 For example, the following script adds the `C:\Program Files\Fabrikam\Module` path to the value of the `PSModulePath` environment